 Knowing this, then, let us also not intermit to do all things unto them that sin and are remiss, warning, teaching, exhorting, admonishing, advising, though we profit nothing.
 For Christ indeed foreknew that the traitor was incorrigible, yet nevertheless He ceased not to supply what could be done by Himself, as well admonishing as threatening and bewailing over him.
 (Saint John Chrysostom.
 Homily LXXX on the Gospel of Saint Matthew)

 This same declaration does Isaias make: ‘To what purpose is the multitude of your sacrifices unto Me?
 Says the Lord, I am full’ (Is 1:11).
 And when He had repudiated holocausts, and sacrifices, and oblations, as likewise the new moons, and the Sabbaths, and the festivals, and all the rest of the services accompanying these, He continues, exhorting them to what pertained to salvation: Wash you, make you clean, take away wickedness from your hearts from before my eyes: cease from your evil ways, learn to do well, seek judgment, relieve the oppressed, judge the fatherless, plead for the widow; and come, let us reason together, says the Lord. […] But inasmuch as God is merciful, He did not cut them off from good counsel.
 For after He had said by Jeremiah, ‘To what purpose did you bring Me incense from Saba, and cinnamon from a far country?
 Your whole burnt-offerings and sacrifices are not acceptable to Me’ (Jer 6:20).
 He proceeds: ‘Hear the word of the Lord, all Judah.
 These things says the Lord, the God of Israel, Make straight your ways and your doings, and I will establish you in this place.
 Put not your trust in lying words, for they will not at all profit you, saying, ‘The temple of the Lord, The temple of the Lord’ (Jer 7:2-3).
-(Saint Irenaeus.
+(Saint Irenaeus of Lyons.
 Adversus Haereses, Book IV, Ch.
 17)

 Neither will I condemn you.
 What is this, O Lord?
 Do thou therefore favor sins?
 Not so, evidently.
 Mark what follows: Go, henceforth sin no more.
 Therefore the Lord did also condemn, but condemned sins, not man.
 For if He were a patron of sin, He would say, Neither will I condemn you; go, live as you will: be secure in my deliverance; how much soever you will sin, I will deliver you from all punishment even of hell, and from the tormentors of the infernal world.
 He said not this.
-(Saint Augustine.
+(Saint Augustine of Hippo.
 Tractates on the Gospel of John, Tractate 33, 6)

 Consequently, the correction of a wrongdoer is twofold, one which applies a remedy to the sin considered as an evil of the sinner himself.
 This is fraternal correction properly so called, which is directed to the amendment of the sinner.
 Now to do away with anyone’s evil is the same as to procure his good: and to procure a person’s good is an act of charity, whereby we wish and do our friend well.
 Consequently fraternal correction also is an act of charity, because thereby we drive out our brother’s evil, viz. sin, the removal of which pertains to charity rather than the removal of an external loss, or of a bodily injury, in so much as the contrary good of virtue is more akin to charity than the good of the body or of external things.
 Therefore fraternal correction is an act of charity rather than the healing of a bodily infirmity, or the relieving of an external bodily need.
 There is another correction which applies a remedy to the sin of the wrongdoer, considered as hurtful to others, and especially to the common good.
 This correction is an act of justice, whose concern it is to safeguard the rectitude of justice between one man and another.
 (Saint Thomas Aquinas.
 Summa Theologica, II-II, q.
 33, a.1)